-Applying this test, it struck down the spousal notification requirement in Casey, finding that it would place a substantial obstacle in front of a significant number of women whom it impacted.
+Applying this test it struck down the spousal notification requirement in Casey, finding that it would place a substantial obstacle in front of women seeking abortion care.
 It upheld the other Pennsylvania provisions, finding that they did not rise to the level of an undue burden based on the evidence in the record in that particular case.

-Between Casey and Whole Woman's Health, the Supreme Court heard just four cases challenging abortion restrictions, none of which provided a roadmap for how courts should determine whether laws imposed an undue burden.
-In those years anti-choice legislators passed an onslaught of harmful restrictions, in part to test what could survive judicial scrutiny under the legal standard.
+Between Casey and Whole Woman's Health, the Supreme Court heard just four cases challenging abortion.2 In those years anti-choice legislators passed an onslaught of harmful restrictions, in part to test what could survive judicial scrutiny under the legal standard.